Ateki Seta Caxton: Early life

-36 years old Ateki was born in the North West Region of Cameroon in 1986, and grew up in an environment known for a diverse culture and language.
-He is a holder of a bachelor's degree in history from the university of Buea and obtained a master's degree in International Relations form the Institute of International Relations in Cameroon.
+Ateki was born in the Northwest Region of Cameroon in 1986, and grew up in an environment known for a diverse culture and language.
+He is a holder of a bachelor's degree in history from the University of Buea and obtained a master's degree in International Relations form the Institute of International Relations in Cameroon.
 He is a husband and a father of four.

 Career

-known for his interests in power decentralisation, Ateki founded the NEWSETA, an organisation that champions democracy, peaceful coexistence, and inclusive development across Cameroon.
+Known for his interests in power decentralisation, Ateki founded the NEWSETA, an organisation that champions democracy, peaceful coexistence, and inclusive development across Cameroon.
 Under his Leadership as executive director, and through his REPAIR initiative, he has empowered over 10,000 young Cameroonians.

 He also doubles as the founding member for the African Movement for Democracy.
-He holds the position of the vice president of the Liberal Alliance Party(PAL).
+He holds the position of the vice president of the Liberal Alliance Party (PAL).

 Politics

-Being the Vice President of the PAL, Ateki was nominated on July 12th 2025 to be the Party's presidential candidate for the October 12th 2025 presidential election making him the first official presidential candidate of the party since its creation in 1991.
+Being the Vice President of the PAL, Ateki was nominated on July 12, 2025 to be the Party's presidential candidate for the October 12, 2025, presidential election, making him the first official presidential candidate of the party since its creation in 1991, though his candidacy was short term as he withdrew from the race before the end.